 The 5 Easiest Ways to Give Others (and Yourself) a Happiness BoostLittle things matter: even the smallest gestures add up to big happiness gains.
 By Jessica Cassity

-Hundreds of studies have found that actively helping people does good things for the psyches of all involved.
+Studies have found that actively helping people does good things for the psyches of all involved.
 By going out of your way to bring dinner to an overworked friend, pay for someone else's highway toll, or otherwise lend a hand, you get a positive brain boost and so does the person you helped.

 But Paul Zak, PhD, a neuroeconomist and a professor at Claremont Graduate University, says even less tangible acts of kindness can make the giver—and especially the recipient—feel good.
 These small deeds require minimal effort on your part but are often experienced just as deeply—or even more so—than many of the run-of-the-mill things people do to be good to one another.